-Studying with the Faculty of Engineering, Computer and Mathematical Sciences enables you to gain practical experience through a range of projects, internships, placements and industry-led teaching.
+Studying with the Faculty of Engineering, Computer and Mathematical Sciences (ECMS) enables you to gain practical experience through a range of projects, internships, placements and industry-led teaching.

 Practical experience is designed to prepare you for graduate work environments and provide opportunities to apply newly acquired skills to real-life situations.
 It enables you to develop connections with prospective employers through a range of practical projects, internships, placements and industry-led teaching.

 All Bachelor of Engineering (Honours) and Master of Engineering* students are required to complete an approved practical experience.

 - All undergraduate students in pre-2019 engineering degrees will need to complete 12 weeks of practical experience, consisting of at least 6 weeks' engineering (industry) experience.

 - All students in the new-curriculum degrees will need to complete 8 weeks' engineering-only experience, and enrol in 6 units of practical experience coursework.

 You must complete both your academic requirements and practical experience to be eligible to graduate and obtain professional membership with Engineers Australia.